isc-projects/isc-dnssec-guide/doc/introduction.rst

     the name server for ``isc.org``, and sends it a DNS query to ask for the A record of ``www.isc.org``.
-But since this is a DNSSEC-enabled resolver, the outgoing query has a bit set indicating it wants DNSSEC answers, hoping the name server who receives it speaks DNSSEC and can honor this secure request.
+But since this is a DNSSEC-enabled resolver, the outgoing query has a bit set indicating it wants DNSSEC answers, hoping the name server that receives it is DNSSEC-enabled and can honor this secure request.

-2. The ``isc.org`` name server is DNSSEC-enabled, so responds with both the answer (in this case, an A record) and a digital signature for verification purposes.
+2. The ``isc.org`` name server is DNSSEC-enabled, so it responds with both the answer (in this case, an A record) and a digital signature for verification purposes.

-3. For the validating resolver to be able to verify the digital signature, it requires cryptographic keys, so it asks the ``isc.org`` name server for those keys.
+3. The validating resolver requires cryptographic keys to be able to verify the digital signature, so it asks the ``isc.org`` name server for those keys.

 4. The ``isc.org`` name server responds with the cryptographic keys (and digital signatures of the keys) used to generate the digital